vladdou/ms4-of-stories-shop/TESTING.md

 To fix this problem I needed to run migrations on the postgres database:

-1. logged in to the heroku cli in my workspace terminal: heroku login -i
+1. log in to the heroku cli in the workspace terminal: heroku login -i
-2. then, I migrate with: heroku run python3 manage.py migrate
+2. migrate with: heroku run python3 manage.py migrate

 ---